About emergency planning

-Our Emergency Plan sets out the information, procedures and details required to ensure an effective, flexible and timely response to an emergency, thus reducing to a minimum the distress and disruption caused by such an incident.
+Our Emergency Plan sets out information and procedures to ensure a timely response to an emergency.
+This reduces to a minimum the distress and disruption caused by such an incident.

 Councillors' roles in an emergency

 Dealing with an emergency

-Whatever the situation, it is important to be ready to follow the instructions from the Police and other emergency services.
-Planning for an emergency is never easy because no-one can predict what might happen - a major road, train, air or river accident, a serious fire, violent storms, flooding, or another dangerous incident.
-Whatever happens, it will almost certainly mean the Police, Fire Brigade and Ambulance Service in the front line of a tough situation.
+It is important to be ready to follow the instructions from the Police and other emergency services.
+Planning for an emergency is never easy.
+No-one can predict what might happen.
+It will almost certainly mean the Police, Fire Brigade and Ambulance Service are in the front line of a tough situation.

 Although every incident is different, the emergency services operate in accordance with principles set out in the General Emergency Plan.
-These procedures are constantly being updated, and we will mobilise, where appropriate, the necessary officers.
+These procedures are constantly being updated.
+We will mobilise, where appropriate, the necessary officers.

 Preparing for emergencies

 Television and radio: warning the public

 In major emergency situations it may be necessary to issue warnings and advice to the public.
 Such messages would normally be broadcast on relevant radio and television channels.
-Remember to cater for power cuts - you should have a battery-operated radio and know how to tune into your local stations.
+Remember to cater for power cuts.
+You should have a battery-operated radio.
+You should know how to tune into your local stations.